icsharpcode/ILSpy/README.md

   - Run project "ILSpy" for the ILSpy UI
   - Use the Visual Studio "Test Explorer" to see/run the tests

+**Note:** Visual Studio 16.3 and later include a version of the .NET Core SDK that is managed by the Visual Studio installer, once you update to 16.4 it may get upgraded to version 3.1.
+Please note that ILSpy is not compatible with the .NET Core 3.1 SDK and Visual Studio will refuse to load some projects in the solution.
+If this problem occurs, please manually install the .NET Core 3.0 SDK from [here](https://dotnet.microsoft.com/download/dotnet-core/3.0).

 Unix / Mac:
 - Make sure .NET Core 2.1 LTS Runtime is installed (you can get it here: https://get.dot.net).
 - Make sure [.NET Core 3 SDK](https://dotnet.microsoft.com/download/dotnet-core) is installed.